Ref: MCPP · WSG / SWDA · reviewed 05 Jul 2026

 The conversion commitment is real - WSG expects you to hire satisfactory trainees, so treat this as subsidised probation, not cheap temporary labour.
 Budget for the permanent salary from day one.

 Planning a digitalisation or overseas-expansion project?
-Those usually run under EDG or MRA, which our team delivers end to end.
+Those usually run under the EDG grant or the MRA grant, which our team delivers end to end.

 Common questions